-Perspective | Actors used to be taboo in documentaries.
-Now they’re doing the heavy lifting.
+Perspective | Actors in documentaries used to be taboo.
+Now they’re the stars.

 Heidi Ewing, who makes nonfiction verite films with her frequent directing partner Rachel Grady, will release her first narrative feature in May: “I Carry You With Me” tells the true story of two Mexican American immigrants using many of the spontaneous and observational techniques Ewing developed over the course of her career, as well as more straightforward documentary elements.

 What was a hard-and-fast line when she first started, Ewing says, “has become more porous.
 People have become freed up to give the story what it needs.”
-She connects that development to newfound visibility for documentaries, which are finding bigger audiences on cable and streaming outlets.
+She connects that development to more visibility for documentaries, which are finding bigger audiences on cable and streaming outlets.
 “With popularity comes less adherence to the dusty or more stuffy rules of the medium that were in place for 50 years,” she says.
 “Also, the type of filmmaker making documentaries has changed.
 Now you have people who do music videos, commercials, narratives, Ron Howard is doing documentaries, Martin Scorsese.
 People are going in both directions and bring with them what they perceive as cinema.”

 Murch, best known for his editing and sound design work with Francis Ford Coppola on “Apocalypse Now” and other films, sees the expanded boundaries between fact and fiction as a function of technology.
 When cinema verite was the gold standard in the 1960s, 1970s and 1980s, he observes, independent filmmakers couldn’t afford the bells and whistles of narrative film.